kolirt/laravel-master-model/README.md

 # Laravel Master Model

-Package will help for easing save relations and upload images.
+Package will help for easing save relations and upload files.

 ## Installation